coders51/rabbitmq-stream-js-client/README.md

 ### Single Active Consumer

 It is possible to create a consumer as single active.
-For the given consumer reference only him will be able to consume messages
+For the given reference only one consumer will be able to consume messages

 ```typescript
 const consumerOptions = {